finito0/demo-repo/README.md

 # Demo

-This git thing looks so foreign to me right now
+This git thing looks so foreign to me right now :P